 - Spray it with water (garden hose or pressure washer).
-However, if you use a pressure washer (check my recommended pressure washers), make sure to keep the wand far away from the fabric, and that way, you’ll avoid any damage to it.
+However, if you use a pressure washer, make sure to keep the wand far away from the fabric.
+That way, you’ll avoid any damage to it.

 - Spray APC on the fabric and let it sit for 3-4 minutes.

-- Use a soft brush (the ones for leather are great) and agitate the area in circular motions.
-Be thorough and don’t skip any areas.
+- Use a soft brush and agitate the area in circular motions.
+Be thorough, and don’t skip any areas.

 - When you have brushed everything, rinse the top.
 Again, be careful if you’re using a pressure washer.